Axia-Tech/AXIA-wiki/docs/learn/learn-launch.md

 ## Nominated Proof of Stake

-Once Web3 Foundation was confident in the stability of the network and there was a sufficient number of validator intentions, Web3 Foundation used [Sudo](https://youtu.be/InekMjJpVdo) &mdash; a superuser account with access to governance functions &mdash; to initiate the first validator election.
+Once AXIACoin Foundation was confident in the stability of the network and there was a sufficient number of validator intentions, AXIACoin Foundation used [Sudo](https://youtu.be/InekMjJpVdo) &mdash; a superuser account with access to governance functions &mdash; to initiate the first validator election.
 Following this election, the network transitioned from PoA into its second phase, [Nominated Proof of Stake (NPoS)](learn-staking.md), on June 18, 2020.